josespinal/filament-record-navigation/README.md

 ### Store Record IDs in Session

-In your resource's `ListRecords` page, store the record IDs in the session to enable navigation:
+In your resource's `ListRecords` page, store the record IDs in the session to enable navigation.
+Make sure it's called "filament_record_navigation_ids":

 ```php
 namespace App\Filament\Resources\PostResource\Pages;